-When used to treat a certain type of cancer (multiple myeloma), thalidomide can increase the risk of serious blood clots in the legs or lungs.
-Seek immediate medical attention if you develop shortness of breath, chest pain, or arm/leg swelling.
+When used to treat a certain type of cancer (multiple myeloma), thalidomide can increase the risk of serious blood clots in the legs or lungs, as well as heart attacks and strokes.
+Seek immediate medical attention if you develop shortness of breath, chest pain, jaw/neck/left arm pain, weakness on one side of your body, slurred speech, sudden vision changes, or arm/leg swelling.
 While you are taking thalidomide, your doctor may also direct you to take aspirin or other "blood thinners" (e.g., warfarin) to lessen the risk of these types of blood clots.
-Talk to your doctor for more information.
+Talk to your doctor for more information, and tell him/her if you have diabetes, high blood pressure or high cholesterol, kidney problems, or if you smoke.
 (See also Side Effects section.)

 USES: This medication is used to treat or prevent certain skin conditions related to Hansen's disease, once known as leprosy (erythema nodosum leprosum).
 Thalidomide is also used with other drugs to treat a certain type of cancer (multiple myeloma).
 Thalidomide belongs to a class of drugs known as immunomodulators.
 It works in Hansen's disease by reducing swelling and redness (inflammation).
 It also reduces the formation of blood vessels that feed tumors.